SCECcode/splinefit/docs/README.md

 Altough there probably are plenty of packages that can be used to detect the boundary of some triangulation, I decided to implement my own solution.
 It appears that many of the meshes contain multiple surfaces.
 For now, only one surface is treated.
 Figure 2 shows the boundary detection method in action.
+Finding the additional surfaces in the triangulation is simply of matter rerunning the algorithm on the mesh after haviing removed the first boundary detected, and then repeating the process until no more boundaries are detected.

 ![](figures/PNRA-CRSF-USAV-Fontana_Seismicity_lineament-CFM1_boundary.png)